Marine Weather Warnings - Severe Thunderstorm Warning

 Severe Thunderstorm Warning

-for the Gascoyne, Goldfields, Central West and Central Wheat Belt forecast
+for the Gascoyne, Central West, Lower West and Central Wheat Belt forecast

-People in parts of WA in an area bounded by Mullewa to Murchison to Meekatharra to Wiluna to Mount Jackson to Beacon to Morawa to Mullewa are advised that the Severe Thunderstorm Warning has been CANCELLED.
-This includes people in or near Meekatharra.
+For people in parts of WA in an area bounded by Mullewa to Paynes Find to Merredin to York to Gingin to Mullewa are advised that the Severe Thunderstorm Warning has been CANCELLED.
+This includes people in, near or between the following towns: Dalwallinu and York.

-winds and heavy showers may occur, SEVERE THUNDERSTORMS ARE NO LONGER EXPECTED.
+showers and small hail is still possible, SEVERE THUNDERSTORMS ARE NO LONGER

 The Department of Fire and Emergency Services advises that people should: